Science on Trial

 Hsiao and Schneider (2021) ran the same question across biomedicine.
 Of 13,252 citation contexts referencing 7,813 retracted PubMed papers, 5.4% acknowledged the retraction.

 The trail isn’t just incomplete.
 The reader has no reliable way to tell whether the citation they just followed is still standing.
-Retraction is supposed to be a motion to strike; the citation graph never grants it.
+Retraction is supposed to propagate, but the citation graph never grants it.

-That matters because the reader is often a textbook, a policy brief, a clinical guideline, or a language model.
+That matters because the reader is often a textbook, a policy brief, a clinical guideline, or an LLM.
 Claims enter downstream corpora and compound.
 When the original retracts, the downstream copies don’t.
-The honesty-pledge result kept training students and shaping forms for years after its data was shown to be fabricated, because the citation graph has no reverse gear.
+The honesty-pledge result kept training students and shaping forms for years after its data was shown to be fabricated.

 I once watched The Act of Killing, a documentary in which perpetrators of the Indonesian mass killings cheerfully reenact their murders for the camera.
 From inside the culture that celebrated them, the evil was invisible.
 They posed, they laughed, they corrected each other’s technique.